Updated on: October 1, 2024

 🥉3.
 RoboForm — Best for Advanced Form-Filling

-RoboForm has a really good form-filling tool — it can accurately auto-fill all sorts of web forms, from simple ones like social media logins to complex ones like online shopping and accounting forms.
+RoboForm is a secure password manager with a great Windows app.
+The best feature is its versatile form-filling tool — it can accurately auto-fill all sorts of web forms, from simple ones like social media logins to complex ones like online shopping and accounting forms.

 The RoboForm Windows app and browser extension are both easy to install and use — its intuitive interface and wide range of customization options make it a good choice for non-technical users.

-There are 7 templates that RoboForm can automatically fill out (and 1 custom form), including forms for addresses, banks, automobiles, and passports.
+There are 7 templates that RoboForm can automatically fill out (and 1 custom form), including forms for addresses, banks, automobile registrations, and passports.
 In my testing, RoboForm completed each web form in one click, filling out all of my information with zero errors.
-You can arrange all this data in different areas of your vault to keep things organized, too.
+You can arrange all this data in different areas of your vault to keep things organized, too.🥉3.
+RoboForm — Best for Advanced Form-Filling

 RoboForm also includes:

-RoboForm’s password auditing tool is right up there with 1Password’s.
-It uses the “zxcvbn” open source algorithm, which many cybersecurity experts believe is the best password strength tool available.
+I found RoboForm’s password auditing tool to be right up there with 1Password’s.
+It uses the “zxcvbn” algorithm, which is, in my opinion, the best open-source tool for gauging the strength of passwords.

-Finally, RoboForm supports MFA using various methods such as authenticator apps and biometrics, helping to prevent both unauthorized access and complete lockout from your account.
+RoboForm supports MFA using various methods, such as authenticator apps and biometrics, helping prevent unauthorized access and complete lockout from your account.
+You can also set up Windows Hello for easier access to your vault.
+And if you lose access to your account, RoboForm offers secure recovery options.

 RoboForm is one of the most affordable password managers on the market, starting at $0.99 / month, so it’s a great option for users on a budget.
 RoboForm Free offers unlimited logins, password auditing, 2FA, web form filling, application logins, cloud backup for 1 device, and bookmarks storage.
 RoboForm Premium adds multi-device sync, emergency access, and cloud backup for unlimited devices.
 RoboForm Family is the same, but it covers up to 5 users.